dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/Tutorial.md

     | Zimbabwe            |          0 |       100.00 | Standard International  |
 ```

-This version of the requirements, can now be used for both validation of the system, but also serve as documentation which __anyone__ on the team can understand.
+This version of the requirements, can now be used for validation of the system, but also serve as documentation which __anyone__ on the team can understand.

 ## livedoc-mocha
 Having arrived at our feature and scenarios, implementing them in livedoc-mocha is quite straightforward as it follows the Gherkin layout quite closely.